top of page

 (d) No. 32 style post and crosswire (the ‘sniper’ variant)

-With these inherent design problems, it would have been impossible to guarantee a kill at c.
-50 – 100 yards with a single shot using a .22 rifle fitted with the No.42 scope without a bespoke mount.
-It is consequently difficult to consider the No.42 telescopic sight as an acceptable sniper scope for the Auxiliary Units, over the wide availability of tried and trusted alternatives.
-Despite the strength of the legend, less than half a dozen such combinations are known and it seems unlikely that they were part of the early distribution in April 1942, possibly issued as late as 1944 as an adjunct to the abandoned trials of the No.42 scope with the .303(T) sniper rifle.
-Three of the known Auxiliary Units patrols that used them are in Scotland - Leuchars and Kings Barn in Fife and Golspie in Cathness.
+Without a bespoke mount, and using only the standard Parker Hale ADM5 mounts with which surviving examples are now found, lateral adjustment could only be made for initial zeroing, with no provision for accurate windage adjustment in the field; the screws on each side of the rear mount having no marked incremental settings or ‘clicks’.
+With such inherent design problems and with an issue of parallax at short ranges, combined with low powered service ammunition, it would have been impossible to guarantee a kill at c.
+50 – 100 yards with a single shot using a .22 rifle fitted with the No.42 scope.
+It is consequently difficult to consider the No.42 telescopic sight as a seriously-considered sniper scope for the Auxiliary Units.
+Despite the strength of the legend, less than half a dozen such combinations are known. possibly issued as late as 1944 and there are no provenance surviving examples.
+Three of the known Auxiliary Units patrols that used the Winchester 74 rifle are in Scotland - Leuchars and Kings Barn in Fife and Golspie in Cathness.
 Other Winchester Model 74 rifles are reported from Bathampton (Bath) patrol and Iden patrol (East Sussex).
 In just three instances (Bathampton, Iden and Glospie) are they specifically associated with a No.42 scope.

 bottom of page